winduum/winduum-docs/docs/docs/config.md

 * **Type:** `string[]`
 * **Default:** `['primary', 'secondary']`

-These are additional font families that can be used with TailwindCSS as CSS properties, which can be then defined in `.css`.
+These are additional font-family tokens that can be used with TailwindCSS as CSS properties, which can be then defined in `.css`.

 Example `font-primary`:
 ```css